Under Testing – Official Launch Coming Soon

 What Rural Insurance Does Not Cover (Important Exclusions)

-Rural Insurance provides protection against several transit risks, but like all commercial insurance products, it also contains exclusions—specific situations or causes of loss that are not covered.
-Understanding these exclusions is essential for accurate expectation setting and for ensuring that your business follows the right operational practices.
+Rural Insurance provides protection against several agricultural risks, but like all commercial insurance products, it also contains exclusions—specific situations or causes of loss that are not covered.
+Understanding these exclusions is essential for accurate expectation setting and for ensuring that your agricultural operations follow the right practices.

 Willful Negligence or Intentional Acts